-A network whose members have gone through this process will have a good and authentic story to tell.
+A network whose members have gone through this process will have an authentic story to tell along with clear concise messaging.
 For any marketing, business development or PR professional they will be a dream client, because they have understood from the outset what people want and need to hear.

 We work with network organisations across the professional services sector and help them to define their purpose and promote their messaging across both their members and their external audiences.